eslint/rfcs/designs/2025-rule-languages/README.md

 };
 ```

 The `languages` array will contain strings that identify the specific language plugins the rule is designed to work with.
 Each string follows the standardized format `"plugin/language"` to uniquely identify the language plugin.
+To specify that a rule works with any language in a plugin, the format of `"plugin/*"` is used.

 For backward compatibility, if `languages` is not specified, the rule will be assumed to work with all languages.

+For rules meant to work only with JavaScript, the `"js/js"` string is used.
+In the short-term, we'll need to special case this to match `"@/js"`, which is how the JavaScript language is defined right now.
+In the long-term, once `@eslint/js` fully contains the language, we can remove the check.

 ### Implementation Approach

 1. Update the `RuleMeta` interface in `@eslint/core` to accept `languages`.
 Deprecate the `language` and `dialects` properties.
 2. Update the `validateRulesConfig()` function in `lib/config/config.js` to validate each rule's `languages` property against the language specified in the `Config` instance.
 When a rule doesn't match the language, set it's severity to `0`.
+Normalize `"js/js"` to `"@/js"`.

 ## Documentation